 The overall security situation in Angola has improved markedly since the end of the civil war; however, you should still exercise caution when traveling in Angola.
-U.S. citizens are advised not to walk at night, particularly inside Luanda.
+U.S. citizens are advised not to walk at night, particularly in Luanda, and not to drive after dark outside of Luanda.
 Numerous security incidents have occurred at nighttime.
 Ground travel in some parts of Angola can be problematic due to land mines and other remnants of war.
-Do not touch anything that resembles a mine or unexploded ordinance.
+Do not touch anything that resembles a mine or unexploded ordnance.
 Despite Angola’s great progress in rebuilding highways and bridges, the infrastructure remains poor.
 Police and military officials are sometimes undisciplined, but their authority should not be challenged.

-Travel in most parts of Luanda is generally safe by day, but car doors should be locked, windows rolled up, and laptop, cell phones, packages stored out of sight.
+Travel in most parts of Luanda is generally safe by day, but car doors should be locked, windows rolled up, and laptop, cell phones, packages, and other valuables stored out of sight.
 You should avoid travel after dark, and no travel should be undertaken on roads outside of cities after nightfall.

 If you are living in, or planning to visit, the northern province of Cabinda, you should be aware of threats to your safety outside of Cabinda city.
 In 2007 and 2008, armed groups specifically targeted and attacked expatriates in Cabinda; these armed attacks resulted in the rape, robbery and murder of several expatriates working in Cabinda.
-During the African Nations Cup soccer tournament in January 2010, Front for the Liberation of the Enclave of Cabinda (FLEC) separatists attacked a vehicle carrying the visiting Togolese soccer team, killing three and injuring several others.
-Those responsible declared their intention to continue attacks against expatriates.
+During the African Nations Cup soccer tournament in January 2010, separatists from the Front for the Liberation of the Enclave of Cabinda (FLEC) attacked a vehicle carrying the visiting Togolese soccer team, killing three and injuring several others.
+Those responsible declared their intention to attack Angolan security forces in the future.
 Occasional attacks against police and Angolan Armed Forces (FAA) convoys and outposts continue to be reported.
 These incidents, while infrequent, have occurred with little or no warning.
-Exercise extreme caution when traveling outside of Cabinda city and limit travel.
+Exercise extreme caution when traveling outside of Cabinda city.

-U.S.citizens are advised to undertake only essential travel to Lunda North and South provinces.
-As the Government of Angola is sensitive to the travel of foreigners in the diamond-producing areas of the provinces, proper permission and documentation is required to frequent these areas.
+U.S. citizens are advised against all but essential travel to Lunda North and South provinces.
+As the Government of Angola is sensitive to the travel of foreigners in the diamond-producing areas of the provinces, proper permission and documentation has been required for visits to these areas.

-U.S. citizens are advised not to take photographs of sites and installations of military or security interest, including government buildings, as this can result in fines and possibly arrest.
+It is against the law for U.S. citizens to take photographs of sites and installations of military or security interest, including government buildings, and doing so may result in fines and arrest.

 To stay connected: